 PLACES TO STAY IN MACKAY AND SURROUNDS

 MACKAY – LANAI APARTMENTS

-Although we were housesitting in Mackay we spent a week at the Lanai Apartments before the sit.
+Although we were housesitting for 3 months in Mackay we spent our first week at the Lanai Apartments.
 The apartments are not cheap but they are central and the staff were excellent.
 Well equipped apartments and good facilities make these a sure bet for a stay in Mackay.

 With a lifetime of travel experience, and a network of friends all over the world, she is also able to share genuine insider guides, recommended best book lists and train journey inspiration to help you travel authentically to some of the most beautiful places on earth.

 Come and join me as I travel the world one country (and train journey) at a time!